-The big Tram Sunday news is that The SpareParts Festival, pioneered by Fleetwood Festival of Transport, is to receive a three-year investment thanks to Arts Council England.
+The big Tram Sunday news is that The SpareParts Festival, pioneered by Fleetwood Festival of Transport, has received a three-year investment thanks to Arts Council England.

 The innovative nature of the festival has been praised in previous years for its ability to engage those who don’t usually consider the arts to be ‘for them’ by using a mixture of clever programming and adding a colourful addition to existing Transport Festivals.

-Adam McGuigan, Artistic Director of SpareParts Festival, said: “This investment represents a step up to the next level for SpareParts as we take audiences on a journey with us across the North, supported by a fantastic network of partners from co-founders Wyre Council and LeftCoast to newer partners like Crewe Town Council, Cheshire East Council and Sandbach Transport Festival.”
+It’s a step up to the next level for SpareParts to take audiences on a journey across the North, It’s supported by a fantastic network of partners from co-founders Wyre Council and LeftCoast to newer partners like Crewe Town Council, Cheshire East Council and Sandbach Transport Festival.

 In its first year, the festival featured Motionhouse’s Traction with dancing JCBs performing on Fleetwood beach (above), and since then has gone from strength to strength offering a diverse programme of street performance as well as large scale spectacles.